rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   upper_bound
   ```

 Your result should be:  2.5% 55158,  97.5% 88925.
-Thus, if you so choose, salary below $55,158 and salary above $88,925 may be consider outliers and could potentially be excluded if otherwise appropriate.
+Measurements like these can sometimes be used to set outlier limits for the dataset.

-16. Data exploration: GROUP DATA - The 'aggregate' function allows for grouping of data by a list of columns.
+16. Data Exploration: The 'aggregate' function allows for grouping of data by a list of columns.

   ```
   CUSTBIN = aggregate(CUST_INSUR_LTV$LTV_BIN, by = list(LTV_BIN = CUST_INSUR_LTV$LTV_BIN),FUN = length)

   CUSTBIN
   ```

-17. Data exploration: FILTER DATA - The 'filter' function allows for filtering of the dataset based on attribute values.
-The 'na.rm' specification directs treatment of non-available measurements. 'na.rm = TRUE' removes missing values from data if they are coded as NA.
+17. Data Exploration: The 'filter' function allows for filtering of the dataset based on attribute values.

+Note that the 'na.rm' specification directs treatment of non-available measurements. 'na.rm = TRUE' removes missing values from the dataset if they are coded as NA.

   ```
-  filter(CUST_INSUR_LTV, region == “NORTHEAST”)
+  filter(CUST_INSUR_LTV, region == "NORTHEAST")

   CUST_INSUR_LTV %>% filter(SALARY > mean(SALARY, na.rm = TRUE))

   ```